mattermost/mattermost-plugin-jira/README.md

   - For older versions of Jira, click the gear icon in bottom left corner, then go to **Advanced > WebHooks**.

 2. Click **Create a WebHook** to create a new webhook.
 Choose a unique name and add the JIRA webhook URL https://SITEURL/plugins/jira/webhook?secret=WEBHOOKSECRET&team=TEAMURL&channel=CHANNELURL as the URL.
-  - Make sure to replace `TEAMURL` and `CHANNELURL` with the Mattermost team URL and channel URL you want the JIRA events to post to.
+  - Replace `TEAMURL` and `CHANNELURL` with the Mattermost team URL and channel URL you want the JIRA events to post to.
 The values should be in lower case.
-  - Moreover, replace `SITEURL` with the site URL of your Mattermost instance, and `WEBHOOKSECRET` with the secret generated in Mattermost via **System Console > Integrations > Jira**
+  - Replace `SITEURL` with the site URL of your Mattermost instance, and `WEBHOOKSECRET` with the secret generated in Mattermost via **System Console > Integrations > Jira**

-For instance, if the team URL is `contributors`, channel URL is `town-square` and site URL is `https://community.mattermost.com`, and the generated webhook secret is `5JlVk56KPxX629ujeU3MOuxaiwsPzLwh`, then the final webhook URL would be
+For instance, if the team URL is `contributors`, channel URL is `town-square`, site URL is `https://community.mattermost.com`, and the generated webhook secret is `5JlVk56KPxX629ujeU3MOuxaiwsPzLwh`, then the final webhook URL would be

 ```
 https://community.mattermost.com/plugins/jira/webhook?secret=5JlVk56KPxX629ujeU3MOuxaiwsPzLwh&team=contributors&channel=town-square